jdeweese1/KSU_560_MSSQL_mac_setup/README.md

 Run `$ brew cask install azure-data-studio` or download from [Microsoft](https://docs.microsoft.com/en-us/sql/azure-data-studio/download?view=sql-server-2017) or run `$ wget https://azuredatastudiobuilds.blob.core.windows.net/releases/1.4.5/azuredatastudio-macos-1.4.5.zip`.

+__Look at the aliases I've created__

+In the `docker_aliases` file I've made some aliases, most notable are `dbash` and `dcpdb`. `dbash` opens a docker bash shell, and `dcpdb` copies the database dump in your external file system to your internal docker container so it can be used for import.

 ## Instructions
 1. Clone this repo